lucasackerberg/pokerHandCalculator/README.md

 - **Backend Calculations**: Utilizes Laravel for efficient backend processing and calculations.
 - **Real-Time Updates**: Instant feedback and updates as you input different hands and scenarios.

+## Contributing
+Contributions are welcome!
+Please follow these steps to contribute:

+Fork the repository.
+Create a new branch.
+Commit your changes.
+Push to the branch.
+Open a Pull Request.

 ## Installation